-This paper presents a novel experimental setup to measure consumers' inflation expectations and income growth expectations and to attempt to disentangle causation among these variables of interest using an RCT in a large-scale survey.
-Our empirical findings of limited passthrough from inflation expectations to income growth expectations, resulting in a net decline in expected real income growth, provide additional evidence for why consumers dislike inflation, while our theoretical model further develops this labor market channel.
-Related to the extant literature, our empirical findings build on the earlier survey work of Shiller (1997), who documented a strong negative perception of inflation.
-However, the survey approaches differ markedly.
+Our analysis makes several contributions.
+First, we introduce a novel experimental setup for measuring consumers' inflation expectations and income growth expectations, aiming to disentangle causation among these variables using an RCT in a large-scale survey.
+Our empirical findings imply an expected net decline in real income growth - due to limited passthrough from inflation expectations to income growth expectations - while our theoretical model further develops this link through a labor market channel.
+The empirical finding directly relates to the earlier survey work of Shiller (1997), who documented a strong negative perception of inflation.
+However, the survey approaches differ substantively.
 The consumer surveys used in Shiller (1997) were more directly focused on eliciting the reasons why people dislike inflation, which can raise difficult questions around framing and confirmation bias in survey design and analysis, alongside selection bias (e.g., those more concerned about inflation may have been more likely to respond).
-By contrast, our survey design is more indirect, treating inflation expectations and income growth expectations symmetrically; more flexible, allowing us to test for two-way causation; but also quantitative, compared with the narrative approach in Shiller (1997).
+By contrast, our survey design is 1) more indirect, treating inflation expectations and income growth expectations symmetrically; 2) more flexible, allowing us to test for two-way causation; but also 3) more quantitative, compared with the narrative approach in Shiller (1997).